 Water-level data indicate that the general direction of groundwater flow is to the northwest with gradients that generally range from 0.0025 to 0.006; however, within the deposits that lie above the 4970-foot silt/clay unit at the Sparton Site, the direction of groundwater flow is to the west-southwest and the water table has a steeper gradient ranging from 0.010 to 0.016.
 Groundwater production from the deeper aquifers and a reduction in the extent of irrigated lands in the vicinity of the Site has resulted in a regional decline of water levels.
-During the 1990s this regional decline averaged about 0.65 foot per year (ft/yr); the rate of decline has slowed down in the early 2000s and averaged about 0.3 ft/yr until 2007, but after a rise of about one foot in early 2007 water levels began declining at a much faster rate of 1 ft/yr or more (see well hydrographs presented in Figure 2.5 and Figure 6.3).
-Vertical flow is, therefore, downward with an average gradient of about 0.002.
+Vertical flow is, therefore, downward with hydraulic gradients that change as rates of regional water-level decline change.
+During the 1990s the regional decline averaged about 0.65 foot per year (ft/yr) and the vertical hydraulic gradient was 0.002; this information was used in estimating the vertical hydraulic conductivity of the sand units above the 4800-foot clay unit (SSP&A, 2001a).
+The rate of regional water-level decline slowed down in the early 2000s and averaged about 0.3 ft/yr until 2007; the corresponding average hydraulic gradient was 0.0009.
+In early 2007, regional water levels rose by about one foot and then began declining again at rates that ranged between 0.47 ft/yr and 0.62 ft/yr and averaged 0.55 ft/yr (see well hydrographs presented in Figure 2.5 and Figure 6.3); the average vertical hydraulic gradient during these years was 0.0017.